Are you passionate about theatre? Want to develop your skills? Are you ready to step into the spotlight?

 Access to our main stage productions, and the creative teams behind them

 The programme will be conducted in two exposure semesters in 2021.
+We are now recruiting for our Semester 2 cohort of participants.

 Grace completed her Masters in Applied Theatre at the Royal Central School of Speech and Drama in 2016.
 An Honours graduate from the National University of Singapore’s Theatre Studies Program (2009), she also holds a Postgraduate Diploma in Education from the National Institute of Education (Singapore) and taught Language Arts at St Margaret’s Secondary School between 2010-2013.
 In 2017, Grace was the International Artist in Residence at Graeae Theatre Company (London); UK’s flagship disability led inclusive theatre company.